enkidevs/curriculum/Python/OOP/method-overriding.md

 Python does not have special syntax for method overriding.

-To *override* a parent method, the child class should define a method with the **exact** same name as its parents.
+To *override* a parent method, the child class should define a method with the **exact** same name and parameters as its parent's.

 ```python
 class Animal: